EzequielGomezCucchiararo/js-server-exercises/node-exercises/README.md

     it's a long way to the top...

-##7.
-Processing values
+## 6. Processing values

-Write a node.JS program that process local txt and return values as a Array.
+Write a node program that process local txt and return values as a Array.

 _Hint: You need npm module -> concat-stream_